ssamanjot/Analysis-of-First-Information-Reports/README.md

 ## *Overview*

 >**Natural Language Processing** is a subfield of Machine learning that is concerned with linguistics, computers and Artificial intelligence.
-?NLP provides a great significance to the interaction of Human languages with Computers.
+NLP provides a great significance to the interaction of Human languages with Computers.

 >**Semantics using NLP for handwritten Punjabi FIR reports** is NLP project which takes into account the  Punjabi language text for operations.